 So what’s the big deal about catchlights?
-Catchlights play an important role in creating dimension and depth, and in adding life to a portrait by drawing attention to the eyes.
+Catchlights play an important role in creating dimension and depth and in adding life to a portrait by drawing attention to the eyes.
 But to really understand why catchlights are important, we need to talk about a little science first.

 We know that by the time we are between 5 to 7 months old, we learn to expect that light comes from above – that’s why when you walk into a room – the lights are on the ceiling and not the floor.
-Also as infants seeing these light sources for the first time – we are seeing small round point light sources
+Also, as infants seeing these light sources for the first time – we are seeing small round-point light sources

-Psychologists have long known that as humans we use our eyes to communicate our feelings and our interest.
+Psychologists have long known that, as humans, we use our eyes to communicate our feelings and our interest.
 Research has shown that the white part of the eye, the sclera, is also implicated in judgments of attractiveness and health.
 That is why portrait photographers usually retouch and lighten the whites of the eyes.

 Psychologists consider pupil dilation to be a cue to sexual or social interest.
 That’s because pupil size isn’t under your voluntary control.
 Bigger pupils = more interest.

 Do you see why this science stuff is so important?
-It has been said that eyes are the windows to the soul.. and the science confirms that eyes are extremely important in our photos.
+It has been said that the eyes are the windows to the soul.. and science confirms that eyes are extremely important in our photos.
 I have previously made two different videos with tips and suggestions for dealing with eyes when photographing portraits: Portrait Photography – Why I Shoot For The EYES! and It’s All About The Eyes

-I also made this video about How to find the “good side” of a persons face for a Portrait? which explains how eye size determines the best side.
+I also made this video about How to find the “good side” of a person’s face for a Portrait? which explains how eye size determines the best side.